Daniels Pavļuts: Education

 Pavļuts earned a Bachelor of Arts from Jāzeps Vītols Latvian Academy of Music in 1999, a post-graduate diploma in Cultural Management from City University London in 2000, and a Master of Public Administration from the John F. Kennedy School of Government at Harvard University in 2007.

 He speaks Latvian, Russian, English, French, and German.

 Personal life

-Pavļuts was married with Linda Pavļuta from 2006 until 2018, with whom he has two sons.
+Pavļuts was married to Linda Pavļuta from 2006 until 2018, with whom he has two sons.
 In 2021 he married Elīna Grīnhofa, with whom he has twins.
 In addition to his political and business career, Pavļuts is known as a concert pianist.